Courtesy of Graziella Viterbi

 Days of Memory: Listening to Jewish Italians who lived through Fascism and the Holocaust

-May, 2024, White River Press
+June 30, 2024, White River Press

 As I learned individual stories in the context of the bigger history, often meeting people in their homes – in Rome, Milan, Venice, Umbria – I also began to meet Italians of the next generation, those who are working to save and protect these elders’ memories – a historian, an archivist, an architect.
 I include one well-known historian’s story alongside the interviews with those who lived during that time.